 Field-hunting tip

-Look in granite, pegmatites, and heavy mineral sands country — that is the host setting where monazite typically forms.
+Look in granite, pegmatites, and heavy mineral sands country, the host setting where monazite typically forms.
 If you start seeing quartz, zircon, ilmenite in float, you are in the right ground.
 Field specimens usually show a tabular, prismatic, or granular habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Utah, North Carolina, Idaho — start trip planning there.
+In the U.S., the densest reported localities are in Utah, North Carolina, Connecticut.
+Start trip planning there.